-2. Review the Environment or Context of the Research Problem
+Step 2.
+Review the Environment or Context of the Research Problem

 As a marketing researcher, you must work closely with your team of researchers in defining and testing environmental variables.
 This will help you determine whether the findings of your project will produce enough information to be worth the cost.

 In order to do this, you have to identify the environmental variables that will affect the research project and begin formulating different methods to control these variables.

 Step 3.
 Explore the Nature of the Problem